 Monitor CBC periodically throughout therapy.
 May cause ↓ WBC and platelet counts.

 - Monitor liver function tests periodically during therapy.

-- For malaria suppression/prophylaxis, chloroquine therapy should be started 2 wk prior to potential exposures and continued for 8 wk after leaving the area.
+- For malaria suppression/prophylaxis, chloroquine therapy start 2 wk prior to potential exposures and continued for 8 wk after leaving the area.

 - PO Administer with meals to minimize GI distress.

 - Instruct patient to take medication as directed and continue for full course of therapy, even if feeling better.
 Take missed doses as soon as remembered, except with regimens requiring doses more than once a day, for which missed doses should be taken within 1 hr or omitted.
 Do not double doses.

 - Review methods of minimizing exposure to mosquitoes with patients receiving chloroquine prophylactically (use insect repellent, wear long-sleeved shirt and long trousers, use screen or netting).

 - Advise patients to avoid use of alcohol while taking chloroquine.